 Did I master the rudiments of bountiful living?

-or was my existence knowledge minus application?
+was my existence knowledge minus application bidding?

-how about throwing myself on the mercy of the court
+okay, I’m throwing myself on the mercy of the court

 At the end of our paths of becoming a human emeritus